 The Orthopaedic Physical Therapy Program takes a structured, comprehensive approach to the examination and treatment of orthopaedic dysfunction of the spine and extremities.
-Based on the American Physical Therapy Association's description of advanced clinical practice, the program features didactic, laboratory, and clinical practice components under the supervision of accomplished clinical instructors.
+Based on the American Physical Therapy Association's description of advanced clinical practice, the Orthopaedic Physical Therapy Residency Program features didactic, laboratory, and clinical practice components under the supervision of accomplished clinical instructors.

 There are frequent reviews, and progress is at a pace that accommodates all participants.
 The instructor-to-student ratio for classroom, lab, and practice is never more than one to eight, and clinical supervisors provide extensive one-on-one guidance.
 Ongoing written and practical examinations help ensure that you’re mastering the material at every stage.

-The program features five in-depth weekend courses to strengthen your knowledge and skills in orthopaedic physical therapy.
+The Orthopaedic Physical Therapy Residency Program features five in-depth weekend courses to strengthen your knowledge and skills in orthopaedic physical therapy.

 - Course 1: Management of Temporomandibular, Cervicothoracic, and Rib Dysfunction